-The Complainant states that the Disputed Domain Name is confusingly similar to its trademarks "INTESA SANPAOLO", "INTESA" and "GRUPPO INTESA SANPAOLO".
+The Complainant states that the Disputed Domain Names are confusingly similar to its trademarks "INTESA SANPAOLO", "INTESA" and "ISP".

-The Complainant indicates that its trademarks "INTESA SANPAOLO", "INTESA" and "GRUPPO INTESA SANPAOLO" are distinctive and well known around the world.
+The Complainant indicates that its trademarks "INTESA SANPAOLO" and "INTESA" are distinctive and well known around the world.
 The Complainant indicated that the fact that Respondent has registered a Disputed Domain Name that is confusingly similar to the Complainant indicates that the Respondent had knowledge of the Complainant's trademark at the time of registration of the Disputed Domain Name.

-The Complainant contends that the Disputed Domain Name is not used for any bone fide offerings and therefore, there are circumstances indicating that the Respondent has registered or acquired the Disputed Domain Name, primarily for the purpose of selling, renting or otherwise transferring the domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of the Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the domain name (par.
+The Complainant contends that the Disputed Domain Name is not used for any bone fide offerings and therefore, there are circumstances indicating that the Respondent has registered or acquired the Disputed Domain Name, primarly for the purpose of selling, renting or otherwise transferring the domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of the Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the domain name (par.
 4(b)(i) of the Policy).

-The Complainant indicates that the Disputed Domain Name is not used for any bone fide offerings, even if it is connected to a web site without particular active contents, by now.
-In the light of the elements presented by the Complainant, the Complainant is of the opinion that the passive holding of the Disputed Domain Name has to be considered a use in bad faith
+The Complainant indicates that the Disputed Domain Name is not used for any bone fide offerings.
+In fact, the Complainant provided with evidence showing that the Disputed Domain Name redirects to a pornographic website which is a clear indication that the Disputed Domain Name has been registered and used in bad faith.